P.O. Box 538

 Sean was born and raised in rural Wisconsin and has never strayed far from his roots.
 Wisconsin’s storied lumber history runs through his veins.
 His great, great grandfather was one of the state’s early pioneers and a laborer for the Northwestern Lumber Company.
 His great grandfather, one of the city of Hayward’s founding settlers, was a sawyer for 27 years.

 And Sean has kept his promise to fight every day to reform Washington.
 His first act as a newly sworn-in member was to introduce a ban on wasteful earmarks.
 Sean also led the effort to freeze congressional pay, cut congressional budgets and eliminate wasteful government spending.
-Sean’s legislation, the RESTRICT Act, was the basis for a new law that finally outlawed insider tradingpractices among government officials and employees.
+Sean’s legislation, the RESTRICT Act, was the basis for a new law that finally outlawed insider trading practices among government officials and employees.
 And he’s one of the few members of his caucus to have introduced a replacement to health care reform that would actually lower costs and make health care more affordable.
 Sean’s legislative focus has been on creating new jobs, growing the economy by eliminating onerous regulations on small businesses, protecting Medicare, and reducing the nation’s long-term debts and deficits.
-And from his seat on the powerful House Financial Services Committee, Sean has defended the interests of small community banks and held top leaders in banking, industry and government responsible for, time and again, making American taxpayers pay for the mistakes of the Too Big to Fail banks.
+From his seat on the powerful House Financial Services Committee, where he serves as the Chairman for the Subcommittee on Oversight & Investigations, Sean has defended the interests of small community banks and held top leaders in banking, industry and government responsible for, time and again, making American taxpayers pay for the mistakes of the Too Big to Fail banks.

-Sean and his wife, Rachel Campos-Duffy, are the parents of six children – 12 year old Evita, 10 year old Jack, 8 year old Lucia-Belen, 5 year old John-Paul, 4 year old Paloma, and MariaVictoria, now 2 years old.
+Sean and his wife, Rachel Campos-Duffy, are the parents of eight children – Evita, Jack, Lucia-Belen, John-Paul, Paloma, MariaVictoria, Margarita, and Patrick.
 Not surprisingly, as soon as Sean’s kids learn to walk, he teaches them how to logroll and carry on the family tradition.
 The Duffy kids are growing up the way Sean did, surrounded by the idyllic beauty and solid values of northwestern Wisconsin.